Xunnamius/black-flag/README.md

   }
   ```

-- Handling graceful exit events (like when `--help` is called) as non-errors
+- Handling graceful exit events (like when `--help` or `--version` is used) as
-  automatically.
+  non-errors automatically.

   ```typescript
   // Throwing this in your handler or elsewhere will cause Black Flag to exit